-Figure 33-16.
+Figure 32-16.
 KEY Instruction Operation

-The figure above shows the transmission of a KEY and the reception of a SIB.
-In both cases, the SIZE_C field in the opcode determines the number of frames being sent or received.
+The Figure above shows the transmission of a KEY, and the reception of a SIB.
+In both cases, the SIZE\C field in the opcode determines the number of frames to be sent or received.
 There is no response after sending a KEY to the UPDI.
 When requesting the SIB, data will be transmitted from the UPDI according to the current Guard Time setting.

-33.3.4 System Clock Measurement with UPDI
+32.3.4 System Clock Measurement with UPDI

-It is possible to use the UPDI to get an accurate measurement of the system clock frequency, by using the UPDI event connected to TCB with Input Capture capabilities.
+It is possible to use the UPDI to get a accurate measurement of the system clock frequency, by using the UPDI event connected to TCB with Input Capture capabilities.
 A recommended setup flow for this feature is given by the following steps:

-- Set up TCBn.CTRLB with setting CNTMODE=0x3, Input Capture Frequency Measurement mode. - Write CAPTEI=1 in TCBn.EVCTRL to enable Event Interrupt.
-Keep EDGE = 0 in TCBn.EVCTRL. - Configure the Event System as described in 33.3.8 Events. - For the SYNCH character used to generate the UPDI events, it is recommended to use a slow baud rate in the range of 10 kbps 50 kbps to get a more accurate measurement on the value captured by the timer between each UPDI event.
+- Set up TCB.CTRLB with setting CNTMODE=0x3, Input Capture frequency measurement mode.
+See for details. - Write CAPTEI=1 in TCB.EVCTRL to enable Event Interrupt.
+Keep EDGE = 0 in TCB.EVCTRL. - Configure the Event System as described in 32.3.8 Events - For the SYNCH character used to generate the UPDI events, it is recommended to use a slow baud rate in the range of 10kbps 50kbps to get a more accurate measurement on the value captured by the timer between each UPDI event.
 One particular thing is that if the capture is set up to trigger an interrupt, the first captured value should be ignored.
-The second captured value based on the input

-- event should be used for the measurement.
-See the figure below for an example using 10 kbps UPDI SYNCH character pulses, giving a capture window of 200 μs for the timer. - It is possible to read out the captured value directly after the SYNCH character by reading the TCBn.CCMP register or the value can be written to memory by the CPU once the capture is done.
+The second captured value based on the input event should be used for the measurement.
+See the figure below for an example using 10kbps UPDI SYNCH character pulses, giving a capture window of 200μs for the Timer. - It is possible to read out the captured value directly after the SYNCH character, by reading the TCB.CC register, or the value can be written to memory by the CPU once the capture is done.

-Figure 33-17.
+Figure 32-17.
 UPDI System Clock Measurement Events

-33.3.5 Interbyte Delay
+32.3.5 Interbyte Delay

-When loading data with the UPDI, or reading out the System Information Block, the output data will normally appear with two IDLE bits between each transmitted byte for a multibyte transfer.
-Depending on the application on the receiver side, data might be coming out too fast when there are no extra IDLE bits between each byte.
-By enabling the IBDLY feature in UPDI.CTRLB, two extra Stop bits will be inserted between each byte to relax the sampling time for the debugger.
-Interbyte delay works in the same way as a guard time, by inserting extra IDLE bits, but only a fixed number of IDLE bits and only for multibyte transfers.
+When loading data with the UPDI, or reading out the System Information Block, the output data will normally come out with two IDLE bits between each transmitted byte for a multibyte transfer.
+Depending on the application on the receiver side, data might be coming out too fast when there is no extra IDLE bits between each byte.
+By enabling the IBDLY feature in UPDI.CTRLB, two extra stop bits will be inserted between each byte to relax the sampling time for the debugger.
+Interbyte delay works in the same way as guard time, by inserting extra IDLE bits, but only a fixed number of IDLE bits and only for multibyte transfers.
 The first transmitted byte after a direction change will be subject to the regular Guard Time before it is transmitted, and the interbyte delay is not added to this time.

-Figure 33-18.
-Interbyte Delay Example with LD and RPT
+Figure 32-18.
+Interbyte Delay exemple with LD and RPT